 "I've played games forever," says November's employee of the month, J. Allen Brack, "beginning with the Pong machine my dad brought home when I was around six."
 In fact, J. Allen played all sorts of games before discovering the one that eventually would have a major influence his in life.
 "The first time I played Wing Commander, I felt my life was complete and it just couldn't get any better.
 Then came Wing Commander II, and Privateer, and I eventually realized that there was a direct correlation between ORIGIN, Chris Roberts, and my happiness."

 Then one day, to his great surprise, J. Allen was offered an opportunity to be a tester for Wing Commander III.
 Although he was going to school at the time, he decided that while school would wait, Wing Commander III would not!
-Although he believed this was definately his "dream job," he was riddled with fear on how he could prove himself worthy of working on a project of "the man, the myth, the legend, Chris Roberts."
+Although he believed this was definitely his "dream job," he was riddled with fear on how he could prove himself worthy of working on a project of "the man, the myth, the legend, Chris Roberts."
 What he did was throw himself into the project to the point of perhaps being overzealous.
 In a memorable moment, J. Allen delivered what he refers to as "an impassioned speech" about a potential problem with the game to his idol.
 Unfortunately, his emotions got the best of him, and he will forever be remembered for yelling at Chris Roberts, "THREE POSSIBLE PATHS!!
 THREE POSSIBLE PATHS!!"

 Nonetheless, it's that tireless drive for excellence and quality that earns the respect of his peers.
 As the project leader for Privateer 2: The Darkening, J. Allen has indeed proven himself "worthy."
 Said one co-worker, "Through is verve and inexhaustible esprit, he has concurrently maintained high morale among his testing team."
 Added another, "J. has gone above and beyond what anyone would be expected to do."
-And finally, "His devotion is unequestionable, and his dedication unmatchable."
+And finally, "His devotion is unquestionable, and his dedication unmatchable."

 It's a very good thing that you weren't fired by Chris Roberts, J. Allen!
 Congratulations, and keep up the good work!